Disregarding all of bitcoin's shortcomings, a financial instrument that brings out the worst in people—greed—won't change the world for the better.

 I haven't always been critical about crypto“currencies”.
 I've bought them, I've earned them, and I've used them.
 I came for the profit and stayed for the

 tech profit.
 I'd be lying if I said otherwise.
-Though, I did find it fascinating, for a while, after being persuaded that it should be fascinating.
-Obviously there's technological and academic merit behind it, but far less so than what evangelists try to sell you ().
-Realizing the extent of its shady, ignorant (), and spam-happy proponents (), I chose to opt out.
+Though, I did find it fascinating, for a while, after being persuaded that I should find it fascinating.
+Obviously there's some academic “merit” behind the technology—similar to studying the Ptolemaic epicycles—but far less so than what evangelists try to sell you .
+Realizing the extent of its shady, ignorant , and spam-happy proponents , I opted out.

 What makes these fraudulent schemes difficult to distinguish is that they're a mix of multi-level marketing, pyramid schemes, and Ponzi schemes, hidden behind a veneer of sophistication.
 As Stephen Diehl puts it succinctly: